The Products

 These tools are targeted for the design of small and medium scale digital and analog integrated circuits, primarily those using cutting-edge technologies where performance is paramount.
 However, the tools provide capibilities for working with very large layout files, even with a modest computer.
 The product line emphasizes flexibility and control in physical layout at the gate level.
 The XicTools suite currently consists of Xic, a graphical editor, and WRspice, a circuit simulator, plus numerous accessory programs and utilities.

-The XicTools binary packages directly support rpm-based Linux (packages for RedHat, CentOS, Fedora, OpenSUSE), Apple OS X 10.10 (Yosemite) or later, and Microsoft Windows 8.1 or later.
+The XicTools binary packages directly support rpm-based Linux (packages for RedHat, CentOS, Fedora, OpenSUSE), Apple MacOS, and Microsoft Windows.

 Why Choose Our Tools?